Benh83/die-vs-dieless-manufacturing/README.md

 How does dieless robotic sheet-metal forming (Machina Labs' RoboCraftsman) change the size of custom metal-fabrication firm that can break even, and be efficient?
 Firm size is measured two ways: **employees** and **units produced per year**.

+Although looking at firms from
-> _[YOUR FRAMING: why firm size is the right lens.
+> _[ why firm size is the right lens.
 For example, minimum efficient scale, entry barriers, and what happens to market structure when a per-design fixed cost disappears.]_

 ## Test case